In "Mr. Monk Is On The Air," Natalie is seen facepalming when Monk tries talking to Max Hudson and his yes-colleagues live on the radio.

 When Monk, Natalie and Kendra are at the acupuncturist tent, when Kendra hands a photo of Stork over to Annie for identification, there's a brief close-up that goes by very fast of Stork and another woman with grins on their faces.
 It may not be noticed the first time, but only if you freeze it will you notice that it's a photo of Kendra and Stork posing (you can tell from the way her hair falls over her left eyebrow).
 It appears to have been taken no more than a day or so before the murder because that appears to be the San Francisco Band Jam stage backdrops in the background.
 And although Kendra mentions earlier as just being Stork's closest friend and NA sponsor, this photo, and the ones seen in his trailer later on, seem to imply that she may have actually been his girlfriend.

 In "Mr. Monk and the Class Reunion," during the summation, we see a shot of Kyle Brooks uncovering his wife's papers and her old suicide note.
-You can't read it at regular speed, but if you freeze it, you can read it and learn that Dianne Brooks has a sister named Ellen.
+You won't catch it at regular speed, but the note tells us that Dianne Brooks has a sister named Ellen.

 In "Mr. Monk and the Rapper:" in one shot of the limo heading to get Extra Large, you can see a Shrek the Third poster on the side of a bus shelter, setting the episode in March 2007.